 Three years after their arrival, Mother Rose Philippine Duchesne came to the mission in 1841, where she taught school to the young members of the tribe.
 She established the first Indian school for girls west of the Mississippi River.
-By that time, she was 72 years old, and her health was failing.
-Unable to do much work, she dedicated herself primarily to a ministry of contemplative prayer, urging the Indians to name her Quah-kah-ka-num-ad, “Woman-Who-Prays-Always.”
-She was canonized in 1988 the first female saint west of the Mississippi River.
+By then, she was 72 years old, and her health was failing.
+Unable to do much work, she dedicated herself to a contemplative prayer ministry, urging the Indians to name her Quah-kah-ka-num-ad, “Woman-Who-Prays-Always.”
+She was canonized in 1988 as the first female saint west of the Mississippi River.

 The Potawatomi of the Woods Mission Band remained in eastern Kansas for ten years.
 In 1848 they moved further west to St Marys, Kansas, close to the Prairie Band Potawatomi Reservation at Mayetta, Kansas.
 During their years at the mission, more than 600 of the Potawatomi died, many of them shortly after their arrival.
 Chief Alexis Menominee died on April 15, 1841, at the age of 50.
 All are buried at the site.

 In 1861, the Potawatomi were offered a new treaty that gave them land in Oklahoma.
 Those who signed this treaty became the Citizen Band Potawatomi because they were given U.S. citizenship.
 Their headquarters today is in Shawnee, Oklahoma.

-Though the mission is no longer there, the site continues to commemorate the Potawatomi struggle at the St. Philippine Duchesne Memorial Park.
+Though the mission is no longer there, the site commemorates the Potawatomi struggle at the St. Philippine Duchesne Memorial Park.
 In the 1980s, the Eastern Kansas Diocese bought 450 acres where the original Sugar Creek Mission stood.
 The St. Philippine Duchesne Memorial Park was dedicated in 1988 with a large circular altar and a 30-foot tall metal cross.
 The park also features seven wooden crosses with metal plaques to honor those who died there and several interpretive signs that display information about the Potawatomi Indians and the original mission buildings.

 Today, the Potawatomi Trail of Death has been declared a Regional Historic Trail.
-Since 1988 a commemorative caravan follows the same trail every five years, starting at the Chief Menominee statue south of Plymouth, Indiana, and ending at the St. Philippine Duchesne Memorial Park near Centerville, Kansas.
+Since 1988 a commemorative caravan has followed the same trail every five years, starting at the Chief Menominee statue south of Plymouth, Indiana, and ending at the St. Philippine Duchesne Memorial Park near Centerville, Kansas.